10 Best Golf Simulator Screens & Enclosures – 2023 Reviews & Buying Guide

 HomeCourse ProScreen 180 Enclosure

-This newly upgraded screen & enclosure system by HomeCourse is an excellent option for golfers who want to practice their game indoors.
+This newly upgraded enclosure system by HomeCourse is an excellent option for golfers who want to practice their game indoors.
 You can put it in any garage, basement or living room as long as it has enough space to accommodate a full swing of your longest club.

 The ProScreen 180, which can be fully retracted and extended with the press of a button, benefits from two main improvements over the old HomeCourse Pro Screen: